-There are multiple ways to submit prior authorizations requests to UnitedHealthcare, including electronic options.
-To avoid duplication, once a prior authorization is submitted and confirmation is received, please do not resubmit.
+There are multiple ways to submit prior authorization requests to UnitedHealthcare, including electronic options.
+To avoid duplication, once a prior authorization is submitted and confirmation is received, do not resubmit.

-Find the forms referenced below on the UHCprovider.com/priorauth > Advance Notification and Plan Requirement Resources webpage.
+Find the forms referenced below at UHCprovider.com/priorauth > Advance Notification and Plan Requirement Resources.

 Prior authorization requests for radiology may be submitted electronically using our online prior authorization tool.
 M.D.
 IPA and Optimum Choice are not part of the UnitedHealthcare Radiology Prior Authorization Program.
 Refer to the UHCprovider.com/priorauth > Advance Notification and Plan Requirement Resources > UnitedHealthcare Mid-Atlantic Health Plan Notification/ Prior Authorization Requirements.

-Outpatient Rehabilitation (Physical, Occupational, and Speech Therapy) Prior Authorization Request Prior authorization requests for physical, occupational, speech, and other therapy-related service may not be submitted electronically.
-Fax these prior authorization requests to the Clinical Care Coordination Department at 888-831-5080 using the Rehabilitation Services Extension Request Form found at UHCprovider.com/plans > Choose Your State.
+Prior authorization requests for physical, occupational, speech, and other therapy-related service may not be submitted electronically.
+Fax these prior authorization requests to the Clinical Care Coordination Department at 1-888-831-5080 using the Rehabilitation Services Extension Request Form found at UHCprovider.com/plans > Choose Your State.

 Prior authorization is required for elective outpatient services.
 It is the physician’s responsibility to obtain any relevant prior authorization.
 But the facility should verify prior authorization is obtained before providing the service.
 If the facility does not get the required prior authorization, we may deny payment.
 Final coverage and payment decisions are based on member eligibility, benefits and applicable state law.

-If you have a question about a pre-service appeal, please see the section on Pre-Service Appeals under Chapter 6: Medical Management.
+If you have a question about a pre-service appeal, see the section on Pre-Service Appeals under Chapter 7: Medical management.

 It is the facility’s responsibility to notify UnitedHealthcare within 24 hours after weekday admission (or by 5 p.m.
 ET the next business day if 24-hour notification would require notification on a weekend or federal holiday).
 For weekend and federal holiday admissions, notification must be received by 5 p.m.
 ET the next business day.